| Colombian

 observation.
 The Catholic Church insisted that every priest in charge

-indoctrinating a tribe interrogate the Indians to
+of indoctrinating a tribe interrogate the Indians to

 find out who were the "mohanes, chupaderos and hechiceros" and what